-The William Henry Harrison Dollar was the first release of the Presidential Dollar series for the year 2009.
+The William Henry Harrison Dollar (Buy on eBay) was the first release of the Presidential Dollar series for the year 2009.
 It marked the ninth release in the series overall.
 Notably, this was the first Presidential Dollar which carried the “In God We Trust” motto on the obverse of the coin rather than the edge lettering.
 The official release date was February 19, 2009.

 William Henry Harrison became the ninth President of the United States in 1841.
 He delivered his one hour and 45 minute long inaugural speech during a rainstorm, without wearing a hat or coat.
 As a result of the exposure to the elements, he developed pneumonia and died just 30 days after his inauguration.
 He was the first President to die in office.